Genesis: Week 56

 Begin Growth Group Sermon Discussion

-Start your Growth Group sermon discussion briefly by discussing the Spirit-led pastoral prayer by Pastor Jason.
-What horrific event influenced his prayer and how did it set the context for his sermon?
+Begin your Growth Group sermon discussion by briefly discussing the Spirit-led pastoral prayer by Pastor Jason.
+What horrific event influenced his prayer, and how did it set the context for his sermon?
 How did he organize his pastoral prayer?
 Why did he interlace each of his 11 requests with Scripture?
 How can this format help us pray more clearly and confidently?

 Read Genesis 45:8; 50:20, and Romans 8:28.
 Then pray, allowing these verses to shape your opening prayer.